The Issues List

 Query Syntax Highlights

-When you enter a query in the search box, YouTrack applies visual indicators to the query.
-This formatting tells you that your query has been parsed as a structured search.
+When you enter a query in the search box, YouTrack applies visual indicators to the query string.
+This formatting helps you understand how your search query is interpreted by the search engine.

 Attribute values are shown in blue text.